phpactor/phpactor/doc/extensions/phpstan.rst

 Usage
 -----

-You should automatically recieve diagnostics when the extension is installed.
+You should automatically receive diagnostics when the extension is installed.